naturalshine/soother-site/content/docs/002-training-soother.md

 Although inference "worked" with the model trained in this round, there were major problems with pacing, legibility, and timing.
 Due to the changes that I made in the inference audio parser (per the github issue linked above), inference doesn't know where to "stop", and all output files are the same length, ending either with a long silence or an echo.

 Were I to train my voice again using this process, I would perhaps try [this slightly newer fork](https://github.com/begeekmyfriend/tacotron), which requires less training data and includes a "stop token" to solve the above problem.
 However, as I discuss in my [next steps](/next-gen) section, I will likely first try the different training methods (one of which includes a tacotron implementation) maintained by Mozilla in their [TTS](https://github.com/mozilla/TTS) repo.
 The tacotron implementations that I used for the prototype are aging appreciably, and requirements management is becoming a bit of a nightmare.
-Meanwhile, voice synthesis systems are rapidly improving, and it seems foolish to stick with training methods developed more than five years ago given the many newer innovations.
+Meanwhile, speech synthesis systems are rapidly improving, and it seems foolish to stick with training methods developed more than five years ago given the many newer innovations.

 --